 the domain name of your choosing.
 I chose simplecountry.net.

 What a great name for an email address as well as a diaspora

 Please note: GoDaddy has an app for android and iPhone that you can use as an alternative for this app, if you wish.

 Next we move on to using the calendar functions sans Google.
 I recommend downloading the dolphin browser for android.
 This phenomenal browser allows you to manage your GoDaddy email and calendar from the web using your smart phone.

 Web user login interface.

+ads?
 There are none!
 Capice?
-Let me say that again: THERE ARE NO ADS.
-Is
+Let me say that again: THERE ARE NO

-this convenience worth the money?
+ADS.
+Is this convenience worth the money?
 Heck yeah!
-Hey Google, you done
+Hey Google,

 Dr. Aaronson demonstrates his new google free, ad-free calendar that has the ability to subscribe to google calendar and other ics calendars.
 Please note he also has access to his old Google calendar, so he doesn't have to re-enter all of his events.
 He plans to use his subscription until the old google entered events expire.
 He also has access to his wife's calendar.
 Is the saying: "Happy wife, happy life" spot on?
 You betcha it is!

 To free yourself from Google Docs, consider Documents to Go for Android.
 Yes, you spend $14.99 for the professional version.
 However, you are free.